 The course provides the description and exploitation of innovative fabrication methods for the manipulation of liquids, polymers, and high viscous materials.
-In particular, the method based on the pyro-electrohrdrodynamic (pyro-EHD) effect will be presented focusing on different materials, high resolution printing and patterning properties.
+In particular, the method based on the pyro-electrohydrodynamics (pyro-EHD) effect will be presented focusing on different materials, high resolution printing and patterning properties.
 The main feature of the method discussed stands in the non-contact and nozzle free modality that allows to manipulate starting drops of the material of interest in a direct way.
-The course will be focused on the theory of the pyroelectric effect and its experimental exploitation for the manipulation of soft matter, opening towards its feasible application in different field of technologies.
+The course will be focused on the theory of the pyroelectric effect and its experimental exploitation for the manipulation of soft matter, opening towards its feasible application in different technological fields.
 A cross-overview with the advanced conventional technologies will be provided while the main properties and advantages of the pyro-EHD will be discussed for biomedical application, additive manufacturing of 3D microstructures and for functionalization of microfluidic lab-on-chip devices.

-Theory of nuclear forces (4 ECTS - 20 hours)
+Theory of nuclear forces and nuclear matter (4 ECTS - 16 hours)